R-miss-tastic: a unified platform for missing values methods and workflows: Structure and content of the platform

 \section{Structure and content of the platform}

-The R-miss-tastic platform is released at \url{https://rmisstastic.netlify.com/}.
-It has been developed using the R package \pkg{blogdown} \cite{xie_etal_bCWRM2017} which wraps hugo\footnote{\url{https://gohugo.io/}}.
-Live examples have been included using the tool \url{https://rdrr.io/snippets/} provided by the website ``R Package Documentation''.
-The sources of the platform have been made public on GitHub\footnote{repository \texttt{R-miss-tastic/website}}, which provides a transparent workflow, and facilitates community contributions.
+The \samp{R-miss-tastic} platform is released at \url{https://rmisstastic.netlify.com/}.
+It has been developed using the {R} package \pkg{blogdown} \citep{xie_etal_bCWRM2017} which generates static websites using Hugo\footnote{\url{https://gohugo.io/}}.
+Live examples have been included using the tool \url{https://rdrr.io/snippets/} provided by the website \samp{R Package Documentation}.
+The source code and materials of the platform have been made publicly available on GitHub at \url{https://github.com/R-miss-tastic}, which provides a transparent record of the platform's development, and facilitates contributions from the community.

-We now discuss the structure of the R-miss-tastic platform, the aim and content of each subsection, and highlight key features of the platform.
+We now discuss the structure of the \samp{R-miss-tastic} platform, the aim and content of each subsection, and highlight key features of the platform.